mesonbuild/meson/docs/markdown/Dependencies.md

  * `dependency('hdf5', language: 'cpp')` for the C++ HDF5 headers and libraries
  * `dependency('hdf5', language: 'fortran')` for the Fortran HDF5 headers and libraries

-Meson uses pkg-config to find HDF5.
 The standard low-level HDF5 function and the `HL` high-level HDF5 functions are linked for each language.

 `method` may be `auto`, `config-tool` or `pkg-config`.